eehs/tbmark/README.md

 The main motivation behind this project was to boost productivity since my workflow usually involves multiple opened tabs, and for learning purposes of course!
 Any form of feedback is thus greatly appreciated!

 > [!IMPORTANT]
 > **tbmark** is meant to be used in a *desktop* environment on Linux.
 Do note that if your terminal emulator does not support shortcuts for opening new terminal tabs (like [Alacritty](https://alacritty.org/index.html)), **tbmark** will not restore tabs properly (uses `Ctrl+Shift+T` by default, this value is hardcoded at the moment).
-This project is largely specific (to my use case) and experimental, so do expect some bugs and ugly-looking code for the time being.
+This project is largely specific to my use case and experimental, so do expect bugs and ugly-looking code for the time being.

 Installation
 ============